xumingming/storm-wiki/Guaranteeing-message-processing.md

 ![Tuple tree](images/tuple_tree.png)

-Storm considers a tuple coming off a spout "fully processed" when every message in the tree has been processed.
+Storm considers a tuple coming off a spout "fully processed" when the tuple tree has been exhausted and every message in the tree has been processed.
 A tuple is considered failed when its tree of messages fails to be fully processed within a specified timeout.
 This timeout can be configured on a topology-specific basis using the [Config.TOPOLOGY_MESSAGE_TIMEOUT_SECS](http://nathanmarz.github.com/storm/doc/backtype/storm/Config.html#TOPOLOGY_MESSAGE_TIMEOUT_SECS) configuration and defaults to 30 seconds.

 ### What happens if a message is fully processed or fails to be fully processed?